Musicians

 Leon Hillard - Assistant Music Director

-Leon Hillard is the Assistant Director and
+Leon Hillard is the Assistant Director and Swing Band director for The New Holland

 Band.
-He is a graduate of Elizabethtown
+He is a graduate of Elizabethtown College and West Chester University in

-Music Education who retired from public
+Music Education who retired from public school teaching as an instrumental music

 instructor in 2011.
-He is currently an
+He is currently an adjunct trumpet professor at Elizabethtown

-Dave Stahl Sacred Orchestra, and
+College, plays with the Dave Stahl Sacred Orchestra, and continues to teach privately

-and New Holland area.
+in the Gap and New Holland area.

 Flute/Piccolo